LLMBridge: Reducing Costs to Access LLMs in a Prompt-Centric Internet: Conclusion

 \section{Conclusion}

-We introduced \sys{}, a proxy for interacting with LLMs that abstracts cost optimizations including model selection, context management, and caching.
-We view our work as a first step toward treating cost considerations as a first class concept for an LLM proxy.
-Our design, implementation, and evaluation highlight the quantitative and qualitative benefits of our approach, in supporting a rich WhatsApp-based service as well as providing cost benefits in various scenarios.
+We introduced \sys{}, a proxy for supporting prompt-centric communication.
+As a starting point, \sys{} focuses on cost-optimizations, offering a suitable interface to capture application preferences and internally using model selection, context management, and caching.
+Our design, implementation, and evaluation highlight the quantitative and qualitative benefits of our approach, in supporting rich services such as the WhatsApp Q\&A service, and diverse use-cases as well as providing cost benefits in various scenarios.